 On January 2, 2018, the Manager acquired all of the outstanding shares of Excel Funds Management Inc. ("EFMI") and Excel Investment Counsel Inc. ("EIC").
-EFMI was the manager, trustee and promoter of Sun Life Amundi Emerging Markets Debt Fund and Sun Life Aditya Birla India Fund (collectively, the "Sun Life Excel Funds") and EIC was the portfolio manager of the Sun Life Excel Funds.
+EFMI was the manager, trustee and promoter of Sun Life MFS Global Core Plus Bond Fund (formerly, Sun Life Amundi Emerging Markets Debt Fund) and Sun Life Aditya Birla India Fund (collectively, the "Sun Life Excel Funds") and EIC was the portfolio manager of the Sun Life Excel Funds.
 As a result of the acquisition, the Manager acquired control of the investment fund manager and portfolio manager of the Sun Life Excel Funds.
 Effective July 13, 2018 EFMI resigned as the trustee of the Sun Life Excel Funds and appointed SLGI as the successor trustee.
 Effective that date, SLGI was also appointed as the manager, promoter and portfolio manager and also became the manager of the Sun Life Excel Funds.
 EFMI and EIC were wound up following appointment of SLGI as manager of the Sun Life Excel Funds.